tektutor/openshift-tekton-feb-2022/Day4/README.md

 pipelinerun.tekton.dev/hello-springboot-app created
 </pre>

-You may now check the webconsole for the pipeline with a name maven-build.
+You may now check the webconsole for the pipeline with a name "hello-springboot-app".
 ![pipeline](pipeline-caches-local-repo.png)